Timecop: Home media

-Timecop was first released on VHS on February 21, 1995, LaserDisc on February 28, 1995, and later released on DVD January 20, 1998.
+Timecop was first released on VHS on February 21, 1995, LaserDisc on February 28, 1995, and later released on DVD on January 20, 1998.
 The DVD extras include production notes, a theatrical trailer and notes on the cast and crew.

-By 2010, the rights to the film had reverted to Largo successor InterMedia, and distribution shifted to Warner Home Video.
-A Blu-ray of the film was released as a double feature for both this and Bloodsport from Warner Home Video on September 14, 2010, which has the full uncut 98-minute version in 2.35:1 widescreen, but no extra features.
+By 2010, the rights to the film had reverted to Largo successor InterMedia, and Warner Home Video subsequently issued a Blu-ray of the film as a double feature with Bloodsport on September 14 that year.
+After Shout!
+Studios acquired distribution rights to all Largo titles, an 4K Ultra HD Blu-ray edition was released on April 29, 2025, featuring a new 4K remaster of the film.

 Reception

 Box office

-Timecop was released in the U.S. on September 16, 1994, where it opened at the number 1 spot with $12,064,625 from 2,228 theaters, and a $5,415 average per theater.
+Timecop was released in the U.S. and Canada on September 16, 1994, where it opened at number one with a gross of $12,064,625 from 2,228 theaters, and a $5,415 average per theater gross.
 In its second week, it took the top spot again with $8,176,615.
-It finished its run with $45 million in the U.S. In other territories, it grossed about $57 million, for a total worldwide gross of $101 million.
-This makes it Van Damme's highest-grossing film in which he played the leading role, and his second to make over $100 million overall (after Universal Soldier).
+It finished its run with $54 million in the U.S. In other territories, it grossed about $75 million, for a total worldwide gross of $129 million.
+This makes it Van Damme's highest-grossing film in which he played the leading role, and his third to make over $100 million overall worldwide (after Double Impact (1991) and Universal Soldier).

 Critical response

-On Rotten Tomatoes, the film has a 42% rating based on 45 reviews, with an average rating of 5.2/10.
-The site's consensus is: "It's no Terminator, but for those willing to suspend disbelief and rational thought, Timecop provides limited sci-fi action rewards."
-On Metacritic it has a score of 48% based on reviews from 17 critics, indicating "mixed or average reviews".
+Critics were mixed on Timecop, citing its various plot holes and inconsistencies.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Critics were mixed on Timecop, citing its various plot holes and inconsistencies.
 Roger Ebert called Timecop a low-rent Terminator.

 Richard Harrington of The Washington Post said, "For once, Van Damme's accent is easier to understand than the plot."

 David Richards of The New York Times disparaged Van Damme's acting and previous films but called Timecop "his classiest effort to date".